Squeezebox (network music player): Squeezebox Touch (April 2010)

-UE Smart Radio
+UE Smart Radio (Late 2012)

 The UE Smart Radio is visually similar to the Squeezebox Radio but has a simplified interface and limited functionality.
 It has an interface option to switch to the Squeezebox firmware.
 It was discontinued in 2014.

 Shutdown

 In January 2024 Squeezebox users received a message that the Squeezebox servers would shut down in February 2024, making the Squeezebox devices unusable unless you set up your own Squeezebox server.
 Squeezebox offered a download for such a server software.
 On 19 March 2024 the Squeezebox servers were shut down.
 The remaining option for users of Squeezebox devices is to run the open source Lyrion Music Server.